 Walking for Weight Loss

 Aerobic exercise, such as walking, can help you stay in shape, too.
-Walking for weight loss is an attainable goal, as it's a low-impact activity that's easy to incorporate into your day.
+Walking for weight loss is an attainable goal, as it's a low-impact activity that's easy to incorporate into your day-to-day life.
 For example, you can add a few extra steps to your walking routine by taking the stairs, parking farther away or walking to the store instead of driving.

 - U.S. Department of Health and Human Services: Physical Activity Guidelines for Americans